SRAUFactory/TDD-SDK-PHP/README.md

 ## Overview
 This SDK is a tool for supporting Test Driven Development (TDD) by PHP.
 This SDK doesn't require installation of PHP's third party libraries, it works only with standard PHP.
-You can be used just by installing PHP and this tool.
+You can be used just by installing PHP and this library.

 ## Feature
 * Generate test code from Class-based source code